Following the UK’s vote to leave the EU, the Government commissioned an Independent Review of Employment Practices in the Modern Economy.

 Issues looked at:

-The Taylor Review made in total 53 recommendations to the Government.
+The Taylor Review made a total of 53 recommendations to the Government.
 Following on from this, The Good Work Plan has now been published, following those consultations.

 The Plan, which will be effective from April 2020, sets out how workers’ rights will continue to be strengthened post-Brexit and will introduce wide-ranging changes to employment law.
 The changes will impact on employees, workers, agency work-seekers and self-employed individuals.